DOV-Vlaanderen/pydov/docs/quickstart.rst

     .. _Pandas package: https://pandas.pydata.org/

     As pydov relies on the XML data returned by the existing DOV webservices, downloads of these files can slow down the data retrieval.
-To mitigate this, pydov implementes some additional features that you can use to speed up your searches.
+To mitigate this, pydov implements some additional features that you can use to speed up your searches.
 Details are explained in the :ref:`performance guide <performance>`.